boraselcuk/DSA-210-Project/README.md

 - **Self-reported focus:** Subjective 1–5 scale; objective measures would be more reliable.
 - **Causality:** All findings are correlational.
 - **Class imbalance:** Focus class 3 dominates (n=59), which may bias classifiers.
+- **Future work:** Collect more data, try additional models (SVM, XGBoost), apply SMOTE for class balancing, and explore regression instead of classification for focus prediction.

 ---